For our communities to thrive, we must be inclusive of every individual within them.

 Since the public launch of United for All in the fall of 2019, the climate around hate and violence in our communities has changed significantly.
 COVID-19 and its social effects have disproportionately impacted people who were already marginalized by systems that did not recognize or include them: Indigenous peoples, Black and racialized communities, newcomers, women, people with disabilities, and others.

-At the same time, hate crimes and violence against Asian and Muslim communities have been increasing, awareness and action around anti-Black racism has sparked a global uprising, and Indigenous peoples have seen a public reckoning of the effects of colonization on their communities.
+At the same time, hate crimes and violence against Asian and Muslim communities have been increasing.
+Awareness and action around anti-Black racism has sparked a global uprising.
+Indigenous peoples have had to cope with the resurfaced trauma of the legacy of residential schools, as gravesites continue to be discovered and confirmed at former residential school sites.

 But as this is happening, so too is something very important: people are noticing injustice more than ever before, and they are hungry for and committed to change.